 Awards & Professional Activities:

-*Japan Foundation Japanese Studies Fellowship (2016-17) – funding 11 months of dissertation research working with scholars & archives in Japan
+*Japan Foundation Japanese Studies Fellowship (2016-17) – funding 11 months of dissertation research working with scholars & archives in Tokyo and Okinawa.

 *Joseph F. and Gina Laun Janotta Foundation Research Prize (2014) – Awarded for research in East Asian or Trans-Pacific topics